 Deep brain stimulation is a surgical brain therapy used to treat symptoms of movement disorders such as dystonia, Parkinson’s disease and epilepsy.
 Performing over 100 DBS procedures annually, the ...

 Please provide your email address to receive an email when new articles are posted on .
-The adaptive deep brain stimulation technology is the first of its kind to address symptoms of Parkinson’s ...
+The potential for deep brain stimulation rests in the ability for accurate location of biomarkers.
+Personalized ...